m-one-w/M1WEngine/docs/specSheet.md

 This means movement is rotational in nature.
 Lunk's heading will be adjusted but not suddenly altered.
 The purpose of this movement system is to give Lunk the feeling of an unwieldy character who is hard to control directly.
 The player can steer Lunk, but not command him.
 The same thought process was used when creating Lunks abilities and enemy interactions.

 If Lunk falls off the map, he jumps back up so high that the landing spot is a random area within a 10 by 10 area near the fall point

+### Wall Collisions
+If Lunk initiates a wall collision there will be 2 potential outcomes:
+* Lunk turns around
+  * Lunk pauses movement for 1 second while slowly turning around
+  * Lunk chooses a new direction to run from a random direction not facing the wall
+  * Lunk resumes running
+* Lunk keeps going
+  * The wall is destroyed
+  * Lunk moves forward
+  * Boredom meter is reduced by x max percent. x should be set to something very large, potentially 25% of max meter.

+  Each option has a 50% chance of happening.

 ## Enemy Movement
 Enemies will wander the map after being spawned.